Vedanta Resources

 Overview

-Vedanta Resources is an Indian-founded mining conglomerate whose relationship with Zambian mining has been one of the most troubled in African extractive industry history.
-After Zambia seized Konkola Copper Mines in 2019, a complex legal and political process returned KCM to Vedanta-linked operation in 2023, with $1.27 billion in committed investment.
+Vedanta Resources is an Indian-founded mining conglomerate whose relationship with Zambian mining has been contentious and politically significant.
+After Zambia placed Konkola Copper Mines under provisional liquidation in 2019, a complex legal and political process returned KCM to Vedanta-linked control in 2024, with new investment commitments.

 ESG Assessment